TOC Policy Positions Revised and approved by TOC Board as of July 17, 2019

 Public Policies are TOC statements of belief issued to policy-makers, the public and community organizations on issues of policy affecting TOC, its members and the general public.
 Public Policies are used as the basis for public comment or Position Statements issued by the TOC President, Executive Director, or their appointed representative.
 Position Statements elaborate on Public Policies or apply them to specific conditions or events.

 The Public Policies that follow have been approved by the TOC Board of Directors and are in effect until rescinded by the Board.
 Individual TOC branches may adopt their own Public Policies or Position Statements on localized issues so long as they do not conflict with the Public Policies that follow.

 Following the Mission and Guiding Principles, Public Policies are divided into:

-To keep Hawai`i clean, green, and beautiful by preserving, protecting, and enhancing our environment.
+OUR MISSION To keep Hawai‘i clean, green, and beautiful by preserving, protecting, and enhancing our environment.

 We have a responsibility to future generations to engage in thoughtful planning and principled advocacy now that protects our environment.

 Working together across our diverse communities, we are responsive to their unique needs, and able to leverage our collective strengths to establish lasting protections for Hawai‘i’s environment and people.